LINGUAE CELTICAE

 Volume 8: Eilean Leòdhas: Uig & Carlabhagh (Isle of Lewis: Uig & Carloway)

 The parish of Uig (including the settlements of Breascleit and Carloway as well as the island of Great Bernera) lies in the centre of the Gaelic heartland.
 The investigations within this volume conclude that even today some of the strongest Gaelic language communities in Scotland survive in this part of Lewis.
-Language viability is almost accomplished through the added effects of effective intergenerational language transmission and Gaelic-medium education which reaches the vast majority of primary school children.
-However, even these positive developments could not counterbalance totally the impact of incoming monolingual English speakers which caused the decrease in the proportion of Gaelic-speakers since 1991.
-Accordingly additional efforts have to be undertaken to ensure that Uig remains at the heart of the Gaelic revival.
+Language viability is almost accomplished through the added effects of effective intergenerational language transmission and Gaelic-medium education which reaches most primary school children.
+However, even these positive developments could not totally counterbalance the impact of incoming monolingual English speakers which caused the decrease in the proportion of Gaelic-speakers since 1991.
+Accordingly, additional efforts must be undertaken to ensure that Uig remains at the heart of the Gaelic revival.

-The second edition of this report can be downloaded here (355 KB) in pdf format.
+The third edition of this report can be downloaded here (912 KB) in pdf format.

 Lonely crofting homestead in the district of Bhaltos (Valtos) in western Uig